Information on COVID-19 (also known as coronavirus)

-We are offering some elective surgery at this time based on clinical need.
 Please be aware that there are currently special arrangements for surgery to ensure everyone’s safety.

 If you have any questions, please speak to your surgical team.

-For more information and support
+More information and support

 All the latest information can be found at the NHS website and the official UK Government website.
 This includes information about the virus and what to do if you develop symptoms.